5 Japanese Marshmallows That Combine Kawaii & Culture

 Calpis Marshmallow – Nostalgic Drink Flavor 🍬

 Calpis Marshmallow (Japanese name: Calpis Mashumaro) wraps a soft jelly center with the gentle flavor of Calpis® inside a fluffy shell.
-This nostalgic drink, loved in Japan since 1919, transforms into a light and playful snack that appeals to both kids and adults.
-It’s a sweet way to enjoy the comforting taste of Calpis without needing a glass.
+Calpis has been enjoyed in Japan since 1919, and here its familiar flavor is turned into a soft, jelly-filled marshmallow.
+It’s a simple way to enjoy the taste of Calpis in a different form.

 Mitarashi Marshmallow – Sweet-Savory Japanese Twist 🍬